ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 ## Contributing

-You should have `git` and `docker` installed before running the folowwing steps.
+You should have `git` and `docker` installed before running the following steps.

 #### Clone the repository